schwad22/GEOG5003M_Portfolio/src/unpackaged/abm/Web_GUI/Readme.txt

 	Number of agent moves (iterations of move)
 	Size of agents search neighbourhood

-No installation is necessary proving the user has Python3 already installed.
+No installation is necessary providing the user has Python3 already installed.
 The programme is run from a GUI that will initiate, and will animate their movement, the programme will run till all iterations have completed, or a stopping condition is met, when one agent has collected 100 pieces of the environment.